JohnLemonAid/OceanAnalysis/README.md

 ## Overview
 Analysis of **OCEAN** (Big Five) personality traits, focusing on **Openness** differences across racial groups.
 Conducted using non-parametric methods on Likert-scale survey data from [OpenPsychometrics.org](https://openpsychometrics.org/_rawdata/).
+Please notice that some of the calculations belong to the presentation, but do not have a part in the final project.

 ## Dataset
 - **File:** `data.csv` (TSV, 19719 rows, 57 columns)